Learn how to access mental health services in Germany, including psychiatry, addiction counseling, eating disorder support, and crisis lines.

 - Diakovere Henriettenstift

-Care for people with severe mental health problems Germany
+Care for people with severe mental health problems in Germany

 You can access emergency services at hospitals or clinics whether or not you have health insurance.
-If you do not have insurance that covers your treatment, you will receive a bill for your visit or stay.
+If you do not have insurance to cover your treatment, you will receive a bill.
 For smaller hospitals and clinics, you may need a referral or to check in advance of your visit what services are available.
-You may be subject to a wait time depending on how urgent a demand there is for treatment.

 German mental healthcare for children and young people

 In Germany, children and adolescents have multiple options to access care and treatment.
-Firstly, there are mental health hospitals with wards to treat children and adolescents.
-Here, teams of mental health consultants, psychologists, and therapists work together to provide care for specific mental illnesses and eating disorders.
-These hospitals typically also provide emergency and outpatient care.
 Parents and/or guardians can discuss options with a family doctor and receive a referral for specialized care.
 Alternatively, they may wish to reach out to psychiatrists or psychotherapists directly and set up a consultation.

 In schools, children displaying symptoms of psychological distress may undergo a screening test by social workers or psychologists.
-These symptoms include emotional problems or hyperactivity.
-After this test, they may receive a referral for specialist treatment.
+These symptoms may include lack of motivation, negative mood, and attention issues.
+After such a test, they may receive a referral for specialist treatment.

 Public health insurance covers all children until the age of 18.
-Treatment of children is generally done by a pediatrician until the age of 12.
-After this, a family doctor takes over.
-Consultation with a psychiatrist, short-term therapy, and most of the costs are typically covered by public health insurance.
-Those with private insurance may have to pay the costs upfront and file a claim for reimbursement.
+Pediatricians generally treat children until age 12, when a family doctor takes over.
+Public health insurance typically covers consultation with a psychiatrist, short-term therapy, and most of the costs.
+Those with private insurance may have to pay the fees upfront and file a claim for reimbursement.

 Mental healthcare services for special groups in Germany

-There are a number of organizations that provide more dedicated support to certain communities in Germany.
+Many organizations provide dedicated support to specific communities in Germany.
 Here are just some of these groups:

-- StudierendenWERK counselling services: This Berlin-based organization provides counselling for students on personal conflict situations and study-specific topics.
-Due to high demand, new appointments are assigned weekly on Mondays.
+- StudierendenWERK: This Berlin-based organization provides counseling for students on personal conflict situations and study-specific topics

-- Schwulenberatung Berlin: This organization for LGBTQ+ people provides one-on-one and group counselling on coming out, mental health, age-related problems, alcohol and drug use, addiction and HIV/AIDS.
+- Schwulenberatung Berlin: This organization for gay men and trans people provides one-on-one and group counseling on coming out, mental health, age-related problems, alcohol and drug use, addiction, and HIV/AIDS

-- Frauentreffpunkt: This organization provides women who are vicims of domestic violence personal and/or telephone advice, crisis intervention and security planning, shelter and housing support, free legal advice and more.
-Counselling is available in English, Spanish and German.
+- Frauentreffpunkt: This organization provides women who are victims of domestic violence personal and/or telephone advice, crisis intervention and security planning, shelter and housing support, free legal advice, and more.
+Counseling is available in English, Spanish, and German.

-- GLADT: GLADT provides support for the LGBTQ+ community, particularly those from minority backgrounds.
+- GLADT: GLADT specifically supports people of color in the LGBTQIA+ community.
 They offer counseling, social events, training, and workshops.

-- Teilhabeberatung: Using this service, you can find access to disability-specific counselling services and supports across Germany.
-This includes speech disorders, mental impairments, learning disabilities, blindness and visual impairment, deafness and hearing loss, and cognitive a and other impairments.
+- Teilhabeberatung: Using this service, you can find access to disability-specific counseling services and support across Germany.
+This includes speech disorders, mental impairments, learning disabilities, blindness, deafness, and other forms of neurodiversity, such as autism.

 German mental health prevention and education programs

-The Ministry of Happiness and Wellbeing: an independent initiative and a multimedia campaign in German-speaking countries that champions personal fulfillment, mindfulness, mental health, and successful coexistence.
+The Ministry of Happiness and Wellbeing (Das Ministerium für Glück und Wohlbefinden) is an independent initiative and a multimedia campaign in German-speaking countries that champions personal fulfillment, mindfulness, mental health, and coexistence.
 You can access interactive sessions and speeches, workshops, discussion panels, online resources, and care packages.
-Inquire by email for more information on pricing and availability.

-Mental Health Awareness Week: Held every year, events across the country will happen digitally and in-person providing information to the public about suicide prevention and mental health awareness.
-Registration for the kick-off event is available online.
+Mental Health Awareness Week (Woche der Seelischen Gesundheit) is held every year in Germany.
+It includes events across the country both digitally and in-person that provide information to the public about suicide prevention and mental health awareness.
+In 2023, Mental Health Awareness Week will run from 10–20 October.

 - Germany Suicide Hotline: 0800 181 0771